Preventive Dentistry in Port Orchard, WA

 A sealant is a clear coating that is painted into the grooves on the chewing surfaces of a tooth and prevents decay from forming on that surface.
 It is usually done for children.
 It is put on molars and pre-molars that have never had a cavity, to protect the tooth from decay.

 When applied to the chewing surfaces of molars, sealants act as a barrier between the tooth and harmful bacteria.
 They are most effective when applied to decay-susceptible surfaces as soon as the teeth come in.
 With sealants, there is no drilling and no discomfort.
-Either Dr. Platt or one of our registered dental hygienist can apply sealants in less time than having a tooth filled.
+We can apply sealants in less time than having a tooth filled.

 A nightguard is a custom-made acrylic mouthpiece that is worn to protect the teeth from grinding (bruxing) or clenching, mostly occurring during sleep.
 Many people clench and/or grind their teeth and may not even know it.
 Some people do this every night, and some only do this occasionally.
 Occasional grinding does not usually cause harm.
 When grinding occurs on a continual basis, the teeth can be badly damaged and cause other oral health complications.
 Chronic grinding can also affect your jaw, resulting in possible hearing loss, cause or worsen TMJ, and even change the appearance of your face.
 At our office we believe there’s no reason not to have beautiful teeth at the age of 80, but it must begin by preventing wear on teeth starting years sooner.